Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Practical Information

-- Location: The Abhayagiri Monastery is located in the northern part of Anuradhapura.
+Location: The Abhayagiri Monastery is situated to the north of Anuradhapura.

-- Visiting Hours: The site is open from 7:00 AM to 6:00 PM.
-Early morning and late afternoon are the best times to visit.
+Visiting Hours: The site is open from 7:00 AM to 6:00 PM.
+The best time is early morning or late afternoon.

 Travel Tips

-- Exploring the Ruins: Take your time to explore the extensive ruins, as they offer a fascinating insight into ancient monastic life.
+Exploring the Ruins: And there is lots to see there – take your time to explore the extensive ruins and get a fascinating insight into ancient monastic life.

-Day 5: Thuparamaya – The Oldest Stupa in Sri Lanka
+Day 5: Thuparamaya is the Oldest Stupa in Sri Lanka.

 Introduction